The Enneagram and Mental Illness: Understand Each Type's Predispositions

 Moderate – Escalating Aggression and Conflict

-- Plotting or carrying out revenge against perceived enemies
+- Plotting revenge or harm against perceived enemies

 Unhealthy Spirals: Case Studies in Aggression and Antisocial Behavior